cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | Definition: a symbol carved out of stone, especially six from an ancient writing system. [象形文字]
 | Definition: (Computing) a small graphic symbol.
 |
+| typeface
+| Definition: a set of letters, numbers, etc. of a particular design, used in printing.
+| Usage: I'd like the heading to be in a different typeface from the text.
+|
 | gratify
 | gratification
 | Usage: a thirst for sexual gratification.